eformsignen/eformsignen.github.io/help/chapter8.rst

 Actions that Can Be Performed in the Document List by Documents Menu
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Actions on documents that can be performed in the document list include preview, correct, void, resend, send final copy, and download.
+Actions on documents that can be performed in the document list include preview, correct, void, resend, send final copy, schedule send final copy, remove, share, download, and create new document.

 - **In progress**

-Can perform actions including preview, correct, void, review, resend, schedule send final copy, and download.
+Can perform actions including preview, correct, void, share, review, resend, schedule send final copy, download, and create new document.

 - **Action required**

-Can perform actions including preview, correct, void, review, edit, resend, schedule send final copy and download.
+Can perform actions including preview, correct, void, share, review, edit, resend, schedule send final copy, download, and create new document.

 - **Completed**

-Can perform actions including preview, void, send final copy, and download.
+Can perform actions including preview, share, send final copy, create new document, and download.

 - **Manage documents**

-Can perform actions including preview, void, send final copy, remove, download, and delete.
-Documents can only be deleted in the **Manage documents** menu.
+Can perform actions including preview, void (excluding completed documents), remove, download, schedule send final copy (excluding completed documents), send final copy (only completed documents), and create new document.
+Documents can only be removed in the **Manage documents** menu.

 .. _history: